nimirea/button-pressing-online-firebase/README.md

 ## Purpose

-This directory contains code for running the speech experiments (and scheduling participants) on a Firebase instance.
-The speech experiments are written using the Vue.js framework on the front end, and Firebase on the backend.
+This directory contains code for running the button-pressing experiment (and scheduling participants) on a Firebase instance.
+The experiment code is written using the Vue.js framework on the front end, and Firebase on the backend.

 ## Usage Guide